live-clones/lintian/doc/lintian.rst

 install the lintian Debian package.

 Alternatively you can checkout Lintian from the source repository and use that directly.
-By setting LINTIAN_ROOT (or using the --root option) lintian can be run from the source directory as if it had been installed on your system.
+By setting LINTIAN_BASE (or using the --root option) lintian can be run from the source directory as if it had been installed on your system.